legendu-net/blog/misc/content/2022/01/cpu-profiling-rust-valgrind/cpu-profiling-rust-valgrind.markdown

 1. Profiling an application using valgrind is about 50-200 times slower than running the application.
+    It is suggested that you use not-perf for profiling long-running Rust applicaitons.

 2. Valgrind seems to have some issues with Rust applications.
     Only performance data of public methods are dumped.